Historical-Expansion-Mod/Greater-Flavor-Mod/README.md

 3. Delete the old versions of the mods, if you have any.
 4. From the ZIP move everything into the mod folder.
 5. Start the game, select the mods you want:
-  * Historical Flavour Mod: Expanded is standalone - you do not need the original HFM to play.
+  * GFM is standalone - you do not need the original HFM to play.
-  * HFME SW Submod is the Shattered World submod.
+  * GFM SW Submod is the Shattered World submod.
-  * HFME RGO Submod adds experimental new RGOs
+  * GFM RGO Submod adds experimental new RGOs
   * Music Sub Mod adds more music to the game
 7. Enjoy.